SOUND FORGE Pro

 Who should pick SOUND FORGE Pro?

 SOUND FORGE Pro is shaped for detailed stereo edits.
-Its biggest strength: precise sample-level stereo editing.
 Note for 2026: Boris FX acquired it from Magix in March, so the ownership story changed

 Is SOUND FORGE Pro free?